lietu/shylock/README.rst

 The library is written primarily for use with asyncio code, but also supports normal synchronous usage.

+Currently supported backends:

-Supports MongoDB (using unique indexes + ttl indexes for consistency and safety) for now, can be extended for other storage systems pretty easily.
+- MongoDB (using unique indexes + ttl indexes for consistency and safety)
+- ArangoDB (using unique indexes + ttl indexes for consistency and safety), only supports synchronous usage

+Can be extended for other storage systems pretty easily.

 License
 -------